AhmedSamy16/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c => prints the string followed by a new line.
 4-print_rev.c => prints a string in reverse followed by a new line.
 5-rev_string.c => reverses a string.
+6-puts2.c => prints every other charachter of a string.